dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc16/UDF_Functions.md

+---
+description: Learn to create user-defined functions in PostgreSQL using PL/pgSQL through three practical examples.
+---

 # Defining Functions using PostgreSQL's Procedural Language
 A function in PostgreSQL is a named block of code that accepts arguments, performs operations, and returns a result.
 User-defined functions (UDFs) enable you to perform specific tasks within PostgreSQL.
 Let's see how to create these functions using PostgreSQL's Procedural Language (*PL/pgSQL*).